 Motorists advised to take caution this morning on untreated roads as Yellow Weather warning continues

-Road users are advised to ‘exercise caution’ when travelling today, particularly on untreated roads, according to TrafficwatchNI.
+The alert comes after road users were advised to ‘exercise caution’ when travelling today, particularly on untreated roads, according to TrafficwatchNI.

 A post said: “#Winterservice Salting of roads on the scheduled network considered to be at risk of ice and snow was undertaken overnight.”